Satyam/react-simple-idle-monitor/README.md

 #### `dispatch`

 A function that will receive an object as described above.
-It is expected to be the `dispatch` function from React-Redux but it might as well be any other function taking an object, such as that resulting from calling React's `useReducer` hook.
+It is expected to be the `dispatch` function from React-Redux but it might as well be any other function taking an object, such as that resulting from calling React `useReducer` hook.
 The component doesn't check the return of calling `dispatch` nor does it wait should it return a Promise.

 ### `IdleMonitorEvents`